Measure the Specific Gravity of a Battery

 The freezing point of the electrolyte is affected by its specific gravity.
 It decreases with the increase of specific gravity.
 For a fully charged battery, the freezing point of electrolyte is much lower as compared with a completely discharged battery.

-How the Hydrometer Measure the Specific Gravity?
+How the Hydrometer Measures the Specific Gravity?

 It consists of a glass barrel and bulb syringe for sucking up a sample of the electrolyte to float an enclosed glass hydrometer calibrated to read in terms of specific gravity.
 The depth to which the float sinks in the liquid indicates the relative weight of the liquid compared to water and gives us a measure of the specific gravity of the liquid.